Black Mirror Season 4 Dating App Tinder Crazy Episode

 We are on high Black Mirror season 4 alert, because we think its release is imminent — especially since we already got our first look.
-Netflix has given us two trailers for upcoming episodes in quick succession, meaning we are finally getting new episodes of the dystopian bizarro world that, well, we are finding it harder and harder to distinguish from our own reality.
+Netflix has given us two trailers for upcoming episodes in as many days, meaning we are finally getting new episodes of the dystopian bizarro world that, well, we are finding it harder and harder to distinguish from our own reality.

 In the trailer for "Hang the DJ" (a reference to the song "Panic" by The Smiths) we see a young couple having a dinner on what appears to be a first date.
 They are both holding a talking device that apparently tells them their "expiration date" as a couple, and they sadly only get 12 hours to spend together.
 "It is a bit short, isn't it?" the woman asks.